There are two main types of diabetes: Type 1 and Type 2

 Some risk factors such as age, gender and ethnicity can't be changed – but lifestyle can.
-We know that up to 80 per cent of cases of Type 2 diabetes can be prevented, and risk can be reduced by up to 60 per cent after making some basic lifestyle changes.
+We know that up to 80 per cent of cases of Type 2 diabetes can be delayed or prevented, and risk can be reduced by up to 60 per cent after making some basic lifestyle changes.
 If you are overweight, every kilogram you lose could reduce your risk by up to 15 per cent.

 How do you know if you need to lose weight?

 - Measure your waist circumference

 - Calculate your Body Mass index (BMI)